method5/method5.github.io/_posts/2017-04-12-Avoid-Java-In-DB.md

 If you're doing something inside a database then SQL is almost always the best language.
 Most people are only familiar with the basics, for running `select * from employee;`.
 But Oracle's SQL syntax is incredibly rich, there's hardly any programming task that can't be handled well with SQL.

 I've been hired a few times as a "PL/SQL Developer".
-What that title really means that really means is that I wrote SQL and tied it together with PL/SQL.
+What that title really means is that I wrote SQL and tied it together with PL/SQL.

 Yes, Java has more powerful language features than PL/SQL.
 But they are completely irrelevant 99% of the time.
 A good Oracle database program will do almost all of the heavy lifting in SQL.
 The procedure language just needs to tie it together.
 So PL/SQL's improved integration features more than make up for being a less powerful language.